-- taking medications, such as blood pressure drugs and antihistamines, which reduce the amount of saliva your glands produce
+- taking medications, such as blood pressure drugs and antihistamines, which reduce the amount of saliva produced by your glands

 - being dehydrated, as this makes your saliva more concentrated